Digimon Adventure (1999 TV series): Films

 The two short films were combined with Digimon Adventure 02: Part 1: Digimon Hurricane Landing!! / Part 2: Supreme Evolution!!
 The Golden Digimentals and was released as Digimon: The Movie in North America on October 6, 2000.
 Digimon: The Movie was altered from the original script to remove "culturally awkward" Japanese elements and introduced jokes suitable for a North American audience.
 Originally, scriptwriter Jeff Nimoy wanted to combine Digimon Adventure and Our War Game! while releasing Digimon Hurricane Landing / Supreme Evolution!!
 The Golden Digimentals as a direct-to-television movie, but the idea was overruled.
-In order to connect the film's stories, the script was rewritten to include Willis involved in Diaboromon's creation.
+In order to connect the film's stories, the script was rewritten.

 Digimon Adventure 3D: Digimon Grand Prix! (デジモンアドベンチャー3D デジモングランプリ!, Dejimon Adobenchā: Dejimon Guran Puri), a stereoscopic 3D short film, was shown at Toei Animation Festival on October 3, 2009 and was later included on a set of DVD works released on February 21, 2010.

-Manga and comics

-A manga adaptation illustrated by Yu Yuen Wong was published in five volumes.
-Tokyopop published the series in English.
-In North America, a comic book adaptation of the Devimon arc was published by Dark Horse Comics between May and November 2000.

-Light novels

-Hiro Masaki, one of the screenwriters of Digimon Adventure, co-wrote a novelization of Digimon Adventure with series director Hiroyuki Kakudō.
-The light novels were separated into three parts.

-Drama CDs

-A series of mini-drama CDs were released throughout the run of Digimon Adventure and included supplementary audio dramas.
-In addition to this, character image songs for the main DigiDestined were included.